 - 1) Executive Summary (limit: 300 words).
 Summary of the project in plain language which is understandable for someone outside of the field.
 Summarize the objectives, significance, and expected translational research outcomes that will be generated by the project. - 2) Project Team (limit: 1 page).
 List names and affiliations of the project director/principal investigator (PI), co-investigators, staff, students, consultants, and other key personnel including the required external community/industry partners.
-Summarize the roles and responsibilities of each team member throughout the project. - 3) Project Narrative (limit: 6 pages). - Background and Rationale.
-Describe the background that motivates the project, including how the proposed work: 1) aligns with the goal of this track; 2) advances preliminary and ongoing work that will result in a co-produced project within a two-year timeline; and 3) will create societal impact. - Project Aims and Objectives.
+Summarize the roles and responsibilities of each team member throughout the project.

+3) Project Narrative (limit: 6 pages).

+- Background and Rationale.
+Describe the background that motivates the project, including how the proposed work: 1) aligns with the goal of this track; 2) advances preliminary and ongoing work that will result in a prototype or marketable product within a two-year timeline; and 3) will create economic and societal impact. - Project Aims and Objectives.
 Describe the project objective(s) and what problem you are trying to solve.
-List specific goals and outcomes of the project and identify the societal impacts that will result from achieving these goals/outcomes. - Project Design.
+List specific goals and outcomes of the project and identify the societal impacts that will result from achieving these goals/outcomes.

+• Project Design.
 Discuss the design, procedures, activities, protocols, programs, etc. of the proposed work.
 Identify members of the team who will lead specific aspects of the project.
-The design will also: - show the existence of, or potential to develop, a strong industry or community partnership;
+The design will also:

+- show the existence of, or potential to develop, a strong industry or community partnership; - include a plan to assess the project that measures outcomes on science and economy;